 The Supervisory Board advises and monitors the Executive Board.
-The responsibilities and duties of the Supervisory Board are derived from the German Stock Corporation Act (AktG), MLP SE's Articles of Association and a set of rules of procedures for the Supervisory Board.
+The responsibilities and duties of the Supervisory Board Supervisory Board are derived from the German Stock Corporation Act (AktG), MLP SE's Articles of

 Resolutions of the Supervisory Board are made during meetings convened by the Chairman of the Supervisory Board or on his behalf and require a majority vote.
 The Supervisory Board is informed of particularly important or urgent projects outside of the regular meetings.
 Where necessary, resolutions can also take the form of circular resolutions or be passed via telephone.
 A transcript of each meeting is drafted.